kpyush/blog/README.md

 When we start thinking about the network topology following the following questions comes in mind.

-* Why newer technologies are adopting mesh topology instead of star (Zigbee, Zwave, Thread, BLE mesh).
-Which is significant contrast between usual star topology of wifi where every device connects to router which act as concentrator.
+* Why newer technologies are adopting mesh topology instead of star (Zigbee, Zwave, Thread, BLE-MESH).
+Which is significant contrast between usual star topology of WiFi where every device connects to router which act as concentrator.

-* [EETimes](https://www.eetimes.com/document.asp?doc_id=1168414) suggest that reliability improvements (e.g. self-healing transmissions) are one of the main advantages of a mesh network, though this seems like a small advantage compared to the added complexity of setting up a mesh network.
+* [EETimes Blog](https://www.eetimes.com/document.asp?doc_id=1168414) suggests that reliability improvements (e.g. self-healing transmissions) are one of the main advantages of a mesh network, though this seems like a small advantage compared to the added complexity of setting up a mesh network.

 * For a home/office IoT network which is likely to contain about 10-20 networked devices and spread a short range from end-to-end, what makes mesh networks more suitable than a regular star topology?
 Is the added complexity not as significant as I seem to believe it is?